piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Publishing and Download Build Artifacts

-### Day5: Release Pipeline
+### Day5: 🚀 Continuous Delivery with Azure DevOps Release Pipeline
+**Status**: Recording in Progress

 #### Note: this is a continuation of the previous video.

-- Automating Deployment with Release Pipelines
+- Automating Deployment with a multi-stage Release Pipelines
+- Continuous Deployment Triggers
 - Continuous delivery using deployment slots to enable **blue-green deployment**
 - Deployment gates such as Query Work Items and Approvals before the prod deployment
+- Pull request to test the entire CICD process with the Build and Release pipeline

 ### Day 5: Azure Test Plans and Testing 🧪